ritiksahni/blog-dev/_posts/2021-01-30-Worker-HackTheBox.md

 #### Understanding Version Control System <a name="understanding-vcs">

 There are several famous version control systems such as Git, Mercurial, Subversion, Perforce etc.
-They are basically software utilities used to manage versions projects, source codes.
+They are basically software utilities used to manage versions of projects, source codes.
 They are mostly used by developer teams and people collaborating.
 VCS provides a simple way to create different versions of a software and release, roll-back to specific versions and do the needful tasks.

 ---